pspepp3r/prophetic/README.md

-# PHP Project Setup Package
+# PHP Prophetic Framework

-Congratulations on cloning this package framework.
+Congratulations on cloning Prophetic framework.
 This guide aims to help you familiarize with the framework and guide you through basic operations.
 Any further difficulties should be emailed to [me](prosperpepple12@gmail.com)

-This package framework is designed to quickly setup your project by installing some recommended and packages and directory structure.
+Prophetic framework is designed to quickly setup your project by installing some recommended and packages and directory structure.

 ## Directory Structure